VerdeMsk/Razer-Hydra-SteamVR-driver-2025/README.md

 ------------ | -------------
 Turning on, off crouch | `ALT` + `9` and `ALT` + `0` (replaced to touchpad press)

 - For HMD, you can use any driver that supports crouch by button.
-For example, you can use [OpenVR-ArduinoHMD Driver](https://github.com/r57zone/OpenVR-ArduinoHMD) or [TrueOpenVR and SteamVR Bridge Driver](https://github.com/TrueOpenVR) for HMD (FreeTrack for HMD from smartphones or ArduinoHMD for [full-fledged DIY headsets](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/HMD.RU.md)).
+For example, you can use [OpenVR-ArduinoHMD Driver](https://github.com/r57zone/OpenVR-ArduinoHMD) or [TrueOpenVR and SteamVR Bridge Driver](https://github.com/TrueOpenVR) for HMD (FreeTrack for HMD from smartphones or ArduinoHMD for [full-fledged DIY headsets](https://github.com/TrueOpenVR/TrueOpenVR-DIY/blob/master/HMD/HMD.md)).
+By default, this is the `PAUSE` button, you can change it in the "default.vrsettings" configuration file, the `CrouchPressKey` parameter, the name of the desired button can be found [here](https://github.com/r57zone/DualShock4-emulator/blob/master/BINDINGS.md).

 - You can change the type of controllers from Valve Index to HTC Vive by changing the value `true` to `false`, parameter `IndexControllers`, in the configuration file "default.vrsettings", parameter `CustomPressKey`

 - While pressing button 3, on the right Razer Hydra controller, the keyboard button is also pressed (the button is configurable).
 Crouch settings can be found in the configuration file "default.vrsettings".

 - Supports pressing the keyboard button, on button 4, of the left controller.
-By default, this is the `V` button, you can change it in the "default.vrsettings" configuration file, the `CustomPressKey` parameter, the code for the desired button can be found [here](https://github.com/r57zone/Half-Life-Alyx-novr/blob/master/BINDINGS.md#codes).
+By default, this is the `V` button, you can change it in the "default.vrsettings" configuration file, the `CustomPressKey` parameter, the name for the desired button can be found [here](https://github.com/r57zone/DualShock4-emulator/blob/master/BINDINGS.md).
 You can turn it on in the configuration file by changing the value of `false` to `true`, the `EnableCustomKey` parameter and it will replace pressing the controller touchpad.

 - You can also edit the controller layout in the "SteamVR Bindings UI" by opening the SteamVR settings, selecting "Advance Settings" -> "Show" and going to the controllers item.